+The University is a both a company limited by guarantee and a registered charity.
+Each Governor is both a director of the Company and a trustee of the Charity.
 The Governors deem the principal activity of the University, in both the current and prior year, to be the advancement of education.